📦 Improve Warehouse Productivity

 Example: Centroid of three Picking Locations

-Grouping multi-line orders in cluster (using centroids of picking locations) within n meters of walking distance
+Grouping multi-line orders in a cluster (using centroids of picking locations) within n meters of walking distance

 🐁 Model Simulation